Public, private, and nonprofit organizations partner with our students to address real‑world challenges.

 Timing

-Clients submit projects in the spring; students work on projects each fall.
+Clients submit proposals in the spring; students work on projects each fall.

 Deliverable

-Clients receive a cost-benefit analysis of proposed policy alternatives, along with recommendations for additional studies or next steps, if appropriate.
+Clients receive a cost-benefit analysis of proposed policy alternatives and supporting documentation, along with recommendations for additional studies or next steps, if appropriate.

 Best suited for